Nvidia Shield TV Future Developments

 SUMMARY

-Nvidia's Senior VP of Hardware Engineering, Andrew Bell, indicated on February 12, 2026, that the company is exploring new hardware for the Shield TV lineup, potentially launching a new model in 2026 that may support modern codecs like AV1 and advanced HDR formats such as HDR10+ and newer Dolby Vision profiles.
-As of February 12, 2026, Nvidia is also reportedly addressing user feedback regarding the remote control and reaffirming its commitment to lifetime software support.
-The current NVIDIA Shield TV Pro, released on February 11, 2026, supports 4K HDR, Dolby Vision, and Dolby Atmos, powered by the NVIDIA Tegra X1+ processor with a 256-core GPU and 3 GB of RAM.
-Discussions on February 1, 2026, speculated a 2026 or 2027 release could exceed $300 due to component costs, while Nvidia released Shield Patch 9.2 on February 1, 2025, addressing a Tegra X1 security bug in older models.
+Nvidia's Senior VP of Hardware Engineering, Andrew Bell, indicated on February 12, 2026, that the company is exploring new hardware for the Shield TV lineup, potentially launching a new model in 2026.
+As of March 31, 2026, Nvidia executives are exploring new Shield TV concepts internally, though no concrete release dates or plans have been confirmed.
+Future iterations are anticipated to include AV1 decoding, HDMI 2.1 support, and advanced HDR formats like HDR10+ and newer Dolby Vision profiles, while also addressing user feedback regarding the remote control.
+Nvidia is reaffirming its commitment to lifetime software support, having released Shield Patch 9.2 in February 2025 to address a Tegra X1 security bug affecting 2015 and 2017 Shield boxes.
+The current NVIDIA Shield TV Pro supports 4K HDR, Dolby Vision, and Dolby Atmos, powered by the NVIDIA Tegra X1+ processor with a 256-core GPU and 3 GB of RAM.

 Timeline